JohnnyBlocks/SteamDeck/index.md

 ## Introduction

-I've been tired of the poor content or video content on '**How To Do**' things on the [Steam Deck.](https://store.steampowered.com/steamdeck)
+I've been tired of the poor content or video content on '**How To**' do things on the [Steam Deck.](https://store.steampowered.com/steamdeck)

 This is my collection of resources.
 Hopefully this will help someone.
 I will add content as I add content to my deck.
 If the item is not a link it means it is a place holder for my draft ideas that have not yet been fully fleshed out or not yet written.